yumikawai-sys/final_lip_reading/README.md

 5. Click 'Get' button to see the transcription history in console
 6. Click 'Transcipt' button to get the prediction of the video

-## Please note:
- Face detection, Lip area detection are in progress.